 Our training grant faculty is composed of 14 primary training grant mentors who are well respected researchers with outstanding records of education and training as well as five co-mentors who are young assistant professors with exciting research programs and who add significantly to our teaching curriculum and will train students and postdoctoral fellows in concert with more senior training grant faculty.

-Anne Killary, Ph.D., is the program co-director/PI with Dr. Wistuba of the TGP department and will serve as a mentor.
+Ann Killary, Ph.D., is the program director of the T32 training program along with Dr. Wistuba who is the co-program director for the program.
 Her laboratory is interested in functional genomic approaches to elucidate the genetic mechanisms underlying the initiation and progression of breast cancer.
 Her lab is currently focusing on the characterization of a novel tumor suppressor and polarity regulator DEAR1 discovered in her laboratory and its role in the development and progression of breast and pancreatic cancers as well as its mutation/loss of function as a biomarker of poor prognosis in breast cancer.

 In addition, her laboratory is investigating the earliest pathways